medavox/distribackup/docs/Distribackup Structs.md

 A full copy of the archive state, as of the last commit.

-All the files are separate and independent from the working directory (which users interact with), so that
+All the files are separate and independent from the working directory (which users interact with), so that:

 1. Publishers can make changes to the archive, and Distribackup can detect *what* has been changed, and
 2. Distribackup can easily replace files which Subscribers erroneously modify/delete.